 Vaccine News from Brookings Health

-The Brookings County Pandemic Planning and Coordination Committee (PPCC) will hold its second COVID-19 community vaccination center, also referred to as points of dispensing (PODs), for April 1 and April 15.
-Both events will run from 8 a.m. to 4 p.m. at the Swiftel Center in Brookings.
+The Brookings County Pandemic Planning and Coordination Committee (PPCC) has scheduled two upcoming community vaccination centers, also referred to as points of dispensing (PODs), for April 1 and April 15.
+Both events will run from 8 a.m. to 4 p.m. at Swiftel Center in Brookings on their respective dates.

 Brookings County has come a long way since December 11 in the fight against COVID-19.
 That was the day the first COVID-19 vaccine, Pfizer, was granted emergency use authorization (EUA) by the FDA.
 One week later on Dec.
 18, the Moderna vaccine was also granted a EUA and Brookings Health System was administering Pfizer doses to its frontline healthcare team.